Bladder Cancer

 • Patients with treated brain metastases are eligible if follow-up brain imaging after central nervous system (CNS)-directed therapy shows no evidence of progression and are not using steroids > 10 mg of prednisone (or equivalent) daily for brain metastases for at least 7 days prior to randomization

-• Patients with a prior or concurrent malignancy that is not considered clinically significant and whose natural history or treatment does not have the potential to interfere with the safety or efficacy assessment of the investigational regimen (at the discretion of the treating physician) are eligible for this trial
+• Patients with prior or concurrent malignancy that is not considered clinically significant and whose natural history or treatment does not have the potential to interfere with the safety or efficacy assessment of the investigational regimen (at the discretion of the treating physician) are eligible

 • Patient must not be on systemic immunosuppressive medication, including steroids (if doses exceed the equivalent of prednisone 10 mg daily).
 Short courses of steroids, e.g. "burst", which are discontinued prior to randomization are acceptable.
 Patients on inhaled, intranasal, intra-articular and/or topical steroids are eligible